jbeneroff/portfolio/index.md

 ## My Portfolio

+## About Me

+I am a software engineer with extensive and diverse background in full-stack development, data analysis with python, preclinical neuroscience research, and medicine looking to work in and advance a field utilizing new technologies.

 ## [DeCryptor Website](https://decryptor.netlify.app/)

 **DeCryptor** is an online community where crypto traders and enthusiasts can engage in a discussion and share their thoughts on the the most popular cryptocurrencies.
 Users can create an account, view information on top cryptocurrencies, post about a specific cryptocurrency, and comment on other posts.